hapijs/glue/README.md

 When using glue to bootstrap an application there is a small gotcha regarding plugin load order and dependencies.
 V8 will not guarantee JSON object elements are loaded in the sequential order defined in the object.
-Hence, if a plugin relies on a dependecy previously declared in the `manifest`, the dependency may not be loaded first causing errors.
+Hence, if a plugin relies on a dependecy previously declared in the `manifest`, that dependency may not be loaded first causing errors.
-If you set the attributes.dependencies key it just specifies that dependencies must eventually exist, but does not require
+If you set the attributes.dependencies key, it just specifies that dependencies must eventually exist, but does not require
 they exist before your plugin.
-In short, the below does not guarantee dependencies will be loaded first.
+So, the below does not guarantee dependencies are loaded first.

 ```
 register.attributes = {